 I pledge, in honesty and with sincerity from this day forward, for better or worse, richer or poorer, in sickness and in health, to be for you an obedient and faithful wife for as long as I shall live.”

 Catholic Wedding Vows (The Origin of ‘In Sickness and In Health’)

 If there’s one religion dedicated to its traditions it’s Catholocism – from the lovely bride being walked down the aisle by her father to the exchange of the wedding bands and much more.
 Marriage itself is one of the 7 holy sacraments of their faith according to God’s holy plan, with Bible verses specifically created for weddings.

-In fact, one of the most often heard wedding vows comes directly from Catholic weddings.
+In fact, one of the most often heard vows comes directly from Catholic weddings.
 It’s been used in American TV shows and movies for decades and, while not incredibly romantic, certainly is memorable; “for better for worse, for richer for poorer, in sickness and in health.”

-You can incorporate it into your wedding vows also, or use any variation you please.
+You can incorporate it into your vows also, or use any variation you please.
 After all, it’s your wedding day!

 Catholic Marriage Vows Example:

 I, (HUSBAND/WIFE), take you, (WIFE/HUSBAND), for my lawful wife/husband, to have and to hold from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, until death do us part and for as long as I shall live.